Main region

 • What happens if I don't have a beneficiary?

-We make the decision on who gets your death benefit money.
-It might not be who you want.
+We're bound to make the decision on who gets your death benefit money based on relevant laws.
+Therefore, it might not be who you want.

 It may also mean delays in payouts, adding extra stress to your loved ones.